Liquefied petroleum gas: Storage

+LPG can be stored in a variety of manners.
+LPG, as with other fossil fuels, can be combined with renewable power sources to provide greater reliability while still achieving some reduction in CO_{2} emissions.
+However, as opposed to wind and solar renewable energy sources, LPG can be used as a standalone energy source without the expense of electrical energy storage.

 Global production

 Global LPG production reached over 292 million metric tons per year (Mt/a) in 2015, while global LPG consumption to over 284 Mt/a.
 62% of LPG is extracted from natural gas while the rest is produced by petroleum refineries from crude oil.
 44% of global consumption is in the domestic sector.
 The U.S. is the leading producer and exporter of LPG.

 Security of supply

 Because of the natural gas and the oil-refining industry, Europe is almost self-sufficient in LPG.
 Europe's security of supply is further safeguarded by: